Terry Bradshaw: Personal life

 Bradshaw has been married four times.
-He was first married to Melissa Babish (Miss Teenage America, 1969) from 1972–73; to ice skater JoJo Starbuck from 1976–83; and to family attorney Charla Hopkins from 1983–99, with whom he had two daughters, Erin and Rachel.
+He was first married to Melissa Babish (Miss Teenage America, 1969) from 1972 to 1973; ice skater JoJo Starbuck from 1976 to 1983; and family attorney Charla Hopkins from 1983 to 1999, with whom he had two daughters, Erin and Rachel.
 Erin Bradshaw shows champion Paint and American Quarter Horses and is an honors graduate of the University of North Texas in Denton, Texas.
 Rachel Bradshaw is a graduate of Belmont University in Nashville, Tennessee, and appeared in Nashville (2007), a reality television series about young musicians trying to make it in Nashville, and is the widow of former Tennessee Titans kicker Rob Bironas.
 The first three of Bradshaw's marriages have all ended in divorce, a subject he jokes about frequently on his NFL pregame show.
 Bradshaw was married for the fourth time, on July 8, 2014, to Tammy, his girlfriend of 15 years.

 After his NFL career ended, Bradshaw disclosed that he had frequently experienced anxiety attacks after games.
 The problem worsened in the late 1990s after his third divorce, when he said he "could not bounce back" as he had after the previous divorces or after a bad game.
 In addition to anxiety attacks, his symptoms included weight loss, frequent crying, and sleeplessness.
 He was diagnosed with clinical depression.
 Since then, he has taken Paxil regularly.
 He chose to speak out about his depression to overcome the stigma associated with it and to urge others to seek help.

 Bradshaw's anxieties about appearing in public, away from the controlled environment of a television studio, led to an unintentional estrangement from the Steelers.
 When team founder and owner Art Rooney died in 1988, Bradshaw did not attend his funeral.
 A year later, during his Hall of Fame induction speech, Bradshaw made a point of saluting his late boss and friend, pointing to the sky and saying, "Art Rooney ... boy, I tell you, I loved that man."